ruijaulino/ruijaulino.github.io/_posts/2026-08-06-state_consist_scale.md

 for all states with $q(z)>0$.

-Thus, although the optimal strategy is invariant to a **global** scaling constant, its scale is not arbitrary state by state.
-The optimization determines not only the portfolio direction at each state, but also the relative exposure across states.
+Thus, although the optimal strategy is invariant to a global scaling constant, its scale is not arbitrary state by state.
+The optimization determines not only the portfolio for each state, but also the relative exposure across states.

 Multiplying all state allocations by the same constant preserves the solution,